 She emphasized the limitations of the current legislation.
 While the Philippines has enacted numerous laws protecting the rights of various marginalized sectors, including the Indigenous Peoples' Rights Act, the Magna Carta of Persons with Disabilities, and laws benefiting senior citizens, these laws often fail to include explicit anti-discrimination provisions.
 To address this gap, several bills are currently in the Philippine legislative process, namely SOGIESC-specific, anti-racial and religious, and comprehensive anti-discrimination bills.
-She particularly stressed the necessity of a comprehensive anti-discrimination bill: "Discrimination is intersectional.
-The existing laws for sectors lack the anti-discrimination provisions, and the ordinances are just trophies.
+She particularly stressed the necessity of a comprehensive anti-discrimination bill: "Discrimination provisions, and the ordinances are just trophies.
 There is a need to push for this bill."
 There is progress on the local level, with the passage of over fifty anti-discrimination ordinances across cities, municipalities, provinces, and barangays.
 However, many of these remain unimplemented.